 In a way, the move is a thank-you to Trout.
 When he won the Players Choice Rookie of the Year Award, it came with a $20,000 donation to the charity of his choice.
 The 21-year-old outfielder sent the money to his school to renovate its field.

 - May 21, 2013: Trout hit for the cycle.
 Considering all that Trout has done, it almost comes as a surprise that this was his first cycle.
-Trout had never achieved the feat, not in Little League, not for Millville Senior High School or anywhere else.
+Trout had never achieved the feat, not in Little League or high school or anywhere else.

 "It's just a dream come true," said Trout, who also expressed his excitement on Twitter, posting: "Appreciate all the love!
 Awesome night! #angels"